Honorinenn/e-commerce-mobile_app/README.md

 # cs624-tp - e-Commerce-Mobile-App

+Hello.
+Harrison has been making new changes to the project file.

 This repository contains a full-stack e-commerce mobile application with a Node.js/Express backend and a React Native (Expo) frontend.
 The app features product browsing, editing, image gallery, user authentication, and a streaming AI chat assistant (Gemma AI).

 ---